Talos-Pioneers/api/README.md

 # Talos Pioneers Backend

 Talos Pioneers is the backend API for a blueprint sharing platform for **Arknights Endfield**.
 The platform allows players to create, share, like, and comment on game blueprints (base designs/builds) using shareable codes that can be pasted directly into the game.
 Users can organize blueprints into collections, manage game-related facilities and items, and interact with the community through comments and likes.
-The world where the game takes place is called "Talos", hence the project name.

 ## Table of Contents